zhafran-bvt/testrail_reporter/readme.md

 For detailed CRUD operation documentation, see [CRUD Operations Guide](CRUD_OPERATIONS_GUIDE.md).

+**BDD Scenarios Gherkin Formatting:**
+- Automatic conversion of JSON stringify format to readable Gherkin
+- Proper indentation for Given/When/Then/And/But keywords
+- Real-time formatting when editing test cases
+- No manual conversion needed - works automatically
+- Backward compatible with existing TestRail data

+For BDD scenarios documentation, see [Gherkin Parsing Guide](GHERKIN_PARSING.md) and [User Guide](USER_GUIDE_GHERKIN.md).

 ### Dashboard

 The dashboard provides a real-time overview of test plans and runs with statistics, filtering, and visual indicators: